Jean28518/libre-workspace/docs/source/setup/installation.rst

     If you want to create a RAID or set the data directory to another disk, you can do so by selecting "Manual" and following the instructions.
 If you choose '/data' as a mount point, Libre Workspace will use this directory as the data directory and store all Nextcloud data there.

-5. After the installation is complete, the system will reboot.
-Discover the IP address of the system and open it in your browser.
-Otherwise, you can just follow the instructions on the server display.
+5. After the system installation is complete, the system will reboot and install the portal.
+This takes about 5 to 10 minutes, during which the screen may remain black.
+Find the system's IP address and open it in your browser; otherwise, follow the instructions on the server display.

 .. note::